Decomposition of convex high dimensional aggregative stochasticcontrol problems: Price-based coordination of a large population of thermostatically controlled loads

 \section{Price-based coordination of a large population of thermostatically controlled loads}

-The goal of this section is to demonstrate the applicability of the presented approach for the coordination of thermostatic loads in a smart grid context.
-The problem analyses the daily operation of a power system with a large penetration of price-responsive demand, adopting a modelling framework similar to \cite{depaola2019mean}.
-Two distinct elements are considered: i) a system operator, that must schedule a portfolio of generation assets in order to satisfy the energy demand at a minimum cost, and ii) a population of price-responsive loads (TCLs) that individually determine their ON/OFF power consumption profile in response to energy prices with the objective of minimizing their operating cost while fulfilling users’ requirements.
-Note that the operations of the two elements are interconnected, since the aggregate power consumption of the TCLs will modify the demand profile that needs to be accommodated by the system operator.
+The goal of this section is to demonstrate the applicability of the presented approach for the coordination of TCLs in the context of flexible power systems.
+In particular, the problem analyses the daily operation of a power system with a large penetration of price-responsive TCLs, adopting a modelling framework similar to \cite{depaola2019mean}.
+Two distinct elements are considered: i) a system operator, which must schedule a portfolio of generation assets in order to satisfy the energy demand at a minimum cost, and ii) a population of price-responsive TCLs that individually determine their ON/OFF power profile in response to price, with the objective of minimizing their operating cost while fulfilling users’ requirements.
+Note that the operations of the two elements are interconnected, since the aggregate power consumption of the TCLs will modify the system-level demand profile that needs to be accommodated by the system operator.